 Since my cinnamon maple whiskey sour was so popular this time last year, I wanted to share my latest iteration with you.
 It’s a classic cocktail called a New York sour, which is essentially a whiskey sour with a beautiful wine float on top.
 It looks fancy, but it’s actually easy to make at home.

 If you like whiskey and wine separately, you’re going to love them together in one glass.
 If you need a stiff drink after the holiday crazies, this is it.
-Also, if you’re shopping for last-minute gifts, don’t miss my 2016 holiday gift guide.
-I’ve updated it with categories and better photos!
+Please let me know how you like the recipe in the comments section!

 - 1 ounce (2 tablespoons) fresh lemon juice